Need fresh thinking?

 A frustration of dealing with fake news is recognizing it.
 The Onion, for example, isn’t the kind of fake news that is concerning.
-More akin to Saturday Night Live or Mad Magazine, The Onion proudly proclaims its satirical mission on its home page: Tu Stultus Es.
+More akin to media outlets such as Saturday Night Live or Mad Magazine, The Onion proudly proclaims its satirical mission on its home page: Tu Stultus Es.
 In Latin, that means “You’re an idiot.”

 Here, we’re most concerned with news reports, articles and tweets purposely created and disseminated to harm and mislead.
 Sometimes the news sites look fairly real—check out Huzlers and Empire News.
 The operative word here is intent.
-If the phony article is intended to sway opinion and harm a business or person, then it’s fake news.
+If the strategy behind the phony article is to sway opinion and harm a business or person, then it’s fake news.

 The agenda can be mischievous, self-serving or nefarious.
 It’s well accepted that forces in Russia propagated fake news to discredit Hillary Clinton, using a network of botnets, paid human “trolls,” scores of bogus websites and social media.
 Fake news can generate significant traffic which, in turn, can increase ad revenues.
 And when the headlines hit Twitter or Facebook, unsuspecting readers often share, like and re-tweet the “stories.”

 BuzzFeed conducted an analysis that found a disturbing trend: